GOCL gets NSE no objection for Hinduja National Power merger

 Next Steps and Validity

-The observation letter from BSE is valid for six months from the date of issuance, within which the company is required to submit the scheme to the NCLT.
-The exchange reserves the right to withdraw its 'no adverse observation' status if any information provided is found to be incomplete, incorrect, or misleading.
+The observation letter from NSE is valid for six months from May 22, 2026, within which the company is required to submit the scheme to the NCLT.
+The exchange reserves the right to withdraw its 'no objection' status if any information provided is found to be incomplete, incorrect, or misleading.
 The scheme is also subject to the approval of the respective shareholders and other regulatory authorities.

 Historical Stock Returns for GOCL Corporation